pharpend/louse/README.md

 ## Schemata

-The schema for the JSON file is stored in the `res/schemata/project.json`.
-The other schemata (for people, comments, individual bugs, etc) are stored in the `res/schemata/` directory.
+The schemata for the YAML files are stored in the `res/schemata/` directory.

 You can also access the schemata with the `louse` tool.